amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Contributing to Proselint
 -------------------------

-The primary avenue for contributing to Proselint is by contributing code to our GitHub repository, which we use to organize work on the project.
+The primary avenue for contributing to Proselint is by contributing code to its GitHub repository, used to organize work on the project.
 In particular, we have developed an extensive set of Issues that range from trivial-to-fix bugs to lofty features whose addition are entire research projects in their own right.
-To merit inclusion in Proselint, contributed rules must be accompanied by a citation of an expert that endorses the rule.
-This is not because language experts are the only holder of useful knowledge about language, but because our goal is explicitly to aggregate best practices as put forth by the experts.
+To merit inclusion in Proselint, contributed rules must be accompanied by a citation of an expert who endorses the rule.
+This is not because language experts are the only arbiters of language usage, but because our goal is explicitly to aggregate best practices as put forth by the experts.

 A second avenue for contributing to Proselint is through discovery of false alarms.
 In this way, people with expertise in editing, language, and quality assurance can make a valuable contribution that directly improves the metric we use to gauge success.